Duy-DaoNg/IoT_LAB2B/README.md

   python3 main.py
 ```

+**Note**:
-**Note**: Please make sure to check the program's documentation or the report to obtain any necessary keys before running the program.
+* Please make sure to check the program's documentation or the report to obtain any necessary keys before running the program.
+* If you are running on a Linux environment, please change COM3 to /dev/ttyS3 in the uart.py file.